Kate Logan

-Katherine Logan is an American nonprofit executive and politician who serves in the Vermont House of Representatives representing the Chittenden-16 district.
-She was elected in 2022 alongside Jill Krowinski as a member of the Vermont Progressive Party with 45.0% percent of the vote and assumed office in January of 2023.
+Kate Logan is an American nonprofit executive and politician who serves in the Vermont House of Representatives representing the Chittenden-16 district.
+She was elected in 2022 alongside Jill Krowinski, affiliated with the Vermont Progressive Party and Vermont Democratic Party, and assumed office in January 2023.

 Early life and education

 Logan was born in Chicago, Illinois and graduated from the University of Oregon with a Bachelor of Philosophy in 2009 as a McNair Scholar and a graduate degree in social and political philosophy in 2017, being the first person in her family to obtain a college degree.
 She moved to Vermont in 2013 and obtained a Master of Public Administration degree from the University of Vermont in 2015.

 Political career and activism

 Nonprofit executive

 Since August 2022, Logan has been director of the Vermont Coalition of Runaway and Homeless Youth Programs.
 She previously worked for Rights & Democracy as Director of Programming and Policy.